myde2001/Nominalia.com-Dynamic-DNS-Updater/README.md

  - Convert in php
  - Add more modules
- - Create "api" for register.it
+ - Create "api" for nominalia.com

 I do not assume any responsibilities for the use of this script.